ninabarzh/ipa/content/en/docs/workshops/tech-safety/shelters.md

 * Tech setup templates (Pirogue, SIEM stack, safe toolkits)
 * Advice on facilitators, running roleplay zones, or adapting to your shelter setup

 Want help for a grant or internal pitch?
-Let me know your country, funder, or format and I’ll help tailor it.
+Let us know your country, funder, or format and we’ll help tailor it.